Piano Recital: Beatrice Rana

 That does not imply that a pianist can’t produce an interesting, valuable, even valid interpretation and offer an enriching experience.
 Though, ideally, I think that the listener should be aware of the fact that what (s)he is hearing is strictly outside of Bach’s realm, does and can not correspond to the composer’s original intent.
 Such interpretations ought to be viewed as transcriptions or arrangements by the artist, even if all notes are played “exactly as found in the score”.

-To me, Beatrice Rana‘s sounded convincing, often virtuosic, yet unpretentious.
+To me, the performance of Beatrice Rana sounded convincing, often virtuosic, yet unpretentious.
 She played in a fluent tempo, full of momentum in the fast movements, with lots of expression in the lyrical parts, and typically with very little use of the sustain pedal.

 The Allemande featured soft articulation, again unpretentious playing.
 In the first passage(s), ornaments were used sparingly (less than annotated).
 However, in the repeats (which were also differentiated dynamically), this was compensated by richer / additional (and very fitting, well-adapted) ornamentation.
 I found this to be in line with what we know about baroque playing style.